Case against state tax assistant commissioner, others for seeking Rs 1 cr bribe | Law-Order

 - India

-The Anti-Corruption Bureau (ACB) has registered an offence against an assistant commissioner of state tax and some other officers of the Maharashtra GST department for allegedly demanding a bribe of Rs 1 crore from a company's director to settle a pending tax matter, an official.
+The Anti-Corruption Bureau (ACB) has registered a case against an assistant commissioner of state tax and some other officers of the Maharashtra GST department for allegedly demanding a bribe of Rs 1 crore from a company's director to settle a pending tax matter, officials said.

-The offence under section 7 of the Prevention of Corruption Act was registered by the ACB Mumbai unit against Arjun Suryawanshi, assistant commissioner of state tax (investigation branch), and other officers on February 2, the official said on Monday.
+The ACB registered the case under section 7 of the Prevention of Corruption Act against Arjun Suryawanshi, the assistant commissioner of state tax (investigation branch), and other officers on February 2, the officials said on Monday.

-Section 7 of the anti-corruption Act deals with an offence relating to public servant being bribed.
+Section 7 of the act deals with an offence related to a public servant being bribed.

 Despite several reminders, the firm's director did not pay the pending tax, following which the GST department officials visited his office and residence also, he said.